 This model suggests that a large toughness can be obtained by combining a high yield stress (due to the breaking of the 1st network) and a low elastic modulus of the second network.
-This can generally obtained by a large contrast in crosslinking density between the two networks (Gong 2010, Nakajima et al 2013a, 2013b, Ahmed et al 2014).
-However, the detailed effect of the crosslinking density on each parameter of equation (49) is difficult to check independently and more complete data sets would be needed to validate the model.

-The relevance of the toughening effect induced by the multiple network structure has been recently demonstrated to be more general by Ducrot et al on fully hydrophobic (and unswollen) elastomers (Ducrot et al 2014).
-Using interpenetrating networks of poly-methyl-acrylate and poly-ethyl-acrylate, they were able to increase the fracture energy of the
+This can generally obtained by a large contrast in crosslinking density between the networks(Nakajima et al., 2013a, Nakajima et al., 2013b, Ahmed et al., 2014, Gong, 2010).
+However, the detailed effect of the crosslinking density on each parameter of equation 49 is difficult to check independently and more complete data sets would be needed to validate the model.
+The relevance of the toughening effect induced by the multiple network structure has been recently demonstrated to be more general by Ducrot et al. on fully hydrophobic (and unswollen) elastomers (Ducrot et al., 2014).
+Using interpenetrating networks of polymethyl-acrylate and poly-ethylacrylate, they were able to increase the fracture energy of the original network from 50 J/m2 to about 2-5 kJ/m even if a necking was not obtained in uniaxial tension, since the sample rather broke before $\sigma_Y$ could be reached.